RubixML/ML/README.md

 - [Text Sentiment Analyzer](https://github.com/RubixML/Sentiment)

 ## Funding
-Rubix ML is funded entirely by donations from the community.
+Rubix ML is funded by donations from the community.
 You can become a sponsor by making a contribution to one of our funding sources below.

 - [Github Sponsors](https://github.com/sponsors/RubixML)
 - [Patreon](https://www.patreon.com/rubixml)